Alternative names for resistance to thyroid hormone

 What are the signs and symptoms of resistance to thyroid hormone?

-The symptoms of thyroid hormone resistance vary depending on how severe the abnormality with the thyroid hormone receptor is.
+The symptoms of thyroid hormone resistance vary depending on the severity of the abnormality with the thyroid hormone receptor.
 Hence, some patients might have no symptoms if they have a milder, partial resistance because they can overcome this by increasing the amount of thyroid hormones they make.

 Some patients might have signs of an underactive thyroid if their receptors respond very little to thyroid hormones.
 These include raised cholesterol levels, feeling tired and a tendency to be overweight (see the article on hypothyroidism for more information).
 However, there can also be some symptoms of an overactive thyroid, especially a fast heart rate (see the article on hyperthyroidism for more information).
 This is because the heart has few beta receptors and more of the normal alpha receptors that respond normally to the increased levels of thyroid hormone.

 Most people with this condition develop an enlarged thyroid gland (goitre).
 This occurs because of the need to make more thyroid hormones than normal.